 William L. Hastie Scholarship Link

-This scholarship is offered by the national sociology nonprofit Sigma Xi and is for students who are involved in sociology in any way, from majoring in the subject to taking a few classes.
-The award money, up to $5,000, cannot be used for tuition, but instead is for other educational expenses, including research, textbooks, or lab equipment.
-Students must submit a budget of how they would use the money along with their application by March 15th or October 15th of each year.
+This scholarship is offered by the national sociology nonprofit Sigma Xi and is for students who are involved in research relating to sociology or anthropology (or most of the other sciences).
+The award money, up to $1,000, can be used for research-related expenses, such as travel to a research site or lab equipment.
+Students must submit a budget of how they would use the money along with their application by March 15th or October 1st of each year.

 Sigma Xi Grants in Aid of Research Scholarship Link

-Offered by the Orgone Biophysical Research Lab, this $500 scholarship is for students to use for research in the field of sociology.
-Students must submit essays as part of their application on any topic, as long as it relates to William Reich’s scientific contributions and is centered on a single sociological topic.
+Offered by the Orgone Biophysical Research Lab, this (up to) $1,000 scholarship is for students to use for research in the field of sociology.
+Students must submit essays topically related to the Social and/or Experimental Orgone-Biophysical Aspects of Wilhelm Reich’s Discoveries.
 Application deadlines vary.

 Lou Hochberg Scholarship Link

 This scholarship, offered by the Abraham Lincoln Brigade Archives, is for students studying sociology or another field of the social sciences.
 Students must submit an essay examining a social aspect or the societal impact of the Spanish Civil War.
 Students may also write about fascism in the 1920s.
 Essays are judged on their originality, strength of research, and overall effectiveness.
-The application is due July 1st and winners receive $500.
+The application is due July 1st and winners receive up to $1,000, depending upon their enrollment status.

 COAG Scholarship Link

 This scholarship is only for undergraduate students majoring in criminal justice.
 Students should also be North Carolina residents who are enrolled in school full-time.
 One scholarship is given to a student at each UNC constituent institution that has a criminal justice program.
-Award recipients are given $1,000 for educational expenses.
+Award recipients are given $2,000 per year for educational expenses.

 North Carolina Sheriffs Association Scholarship Link

 This scholarship is for Muslim students who are pursuing undergraduate or graduate degrees in fields related to the humanities, social sciences, liberal arts, or law.
 The goal of the scholarship is to encourage Muslim students to pursue occupations that make public policy and influence public opinion.
-Deserving students receive between $1,000 and $10,000 and applications are due by April 6th.
+Deserving students receive between $1,000 and $10,000 and applications are due by late March.

 Islamic Scholarship Link